√ Twitter Ads Checklist

 In-market segments allow you to narrow your focus so that you’re targeting users who are ready to make a purchase.
 Twitter uses the same audience data as Facebook to allow you to target users based on things they’ve previously bought, as well as places they’ve been.

 For example, if you’re a coffee retailer you can target people who have bought coffee!
-You do this by browsing and selecting behaviours as you build your custom audience.
+You do this by browsing and selecting behaviors as you build your custom audience.
 The more specific you are with this, the better it is.

 We designed an electric toothbrush with the features teeth need (and none they don’t).